kjohns33/DowntownGreens/README.md

 ## Potential Improvements
 Below is a list of improvements that could be made to the system in subsequent semesters.
 * Links and Fields cannot at the present moment be edited once the grant is created.
-This is something that could be reworked in later semesters
+* Data visualizations (specifically for project funding)
+* Emailed alerts
+* Button consolidation at bottoms of pages
+* Information sectioning when viewing grants (currently is just one big textbox)
+* Due date architecture transition for custom dates (currently operates under the grant class)
+* Duplicate a grant for the next year
+* Report history
+* Generate report additions (data visualizations)
+* Bug reporting page
+* Change request page
+* Important dates via Calendar (color-coding)
+* Provide alerts for important dates
+* Streamline the reporting process

 ## License
 The project remains under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl.txt).